maksmarinov/atdapp/README.md

 ## Known Issues

-- **Vercel Deployment**: Google authentication works partially on Vercel - users are created in Supabase Auth but not in the database tables.
-This is due to connection restrictions between Vercel and the database.
-- **Workaround**: For testing the complete authentication flow, use the local development setup.
+- **Vercel Deployment**: Authentication is currently not working on Vercel

 ## Database Configuration